Allan Cole (footballer)

-Allan Cole (born 14 October 1950), often called "Skill" for short, is a Jamaican former footballer who played at both professional and international levels as striker.
+Allan Aloysius "Skill" Cole (14 October 1950 – 9 September 2025), was a Jamaican footballer who played at both professional and international levels as forward.

+Early years

+Cole was born on 14 October 1950, and grew up in the middle-income neighbourhood of Woodford Park in Kingston, Jamaica.
+His father, Allan Cole Sr, was a civil servant, and his mother was a dressmaker.

 Career

 Cole played in the NASL with the Atlanta Chiefs, and in Brazil with Náutico.

 He also represented the Jamaica national team at international level. appearing in three FIFA World Cup qualifying matches for them.
 During his career, he was Jamaica's "most celebrated player".

 Music

 In addition to his football career, Cole was also the tour manager of the Jamaican reggae star Bob Marley and his band The Wailers during the 1970s.
-He was credited as co-writing the 1976 song "War".
+He is credited on their Rastaman Vibration album as co-writing the 1976 song "War", though according to The Guardian the lyrics were actually from a speech by Haile Selassie that Cole brought to Marley's attention.

+Death

+Cole died on 9 September 2025, in Kingston, at the age of 74.